- Cardonald Campus

 - 1st or 2nd year entry to BSc (Hons) Sports and Development at University of the West of Scotland

-- 1st year entry of BA Sports Studies
+- 1st year entry to BA Sports Studies at University of Stirling

 Making an application

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 You will receive an automated email confirming that we have received your application and will be in contact as per the following stages:

 - If you meet the entry requirements or have qualifications pending you will then be invited in for an interview

 - Interviews will take place from February and may continue until the course starts in August